 Cauliflower is in the cruciferous vegetable family alongside cabbage, kale, radishes, Brussels sprouts and broccoli.
 The floret portions that we most often eat are the edible flower buds of the plant.
 Each head of cauliflower is generally six to eight inches at full size.
 Served raw, cauliflower can err on the sharp or slightly bitter side, but once cooked—especially roasted—cauliflower has a hint of nutty and sweet.

 Cauliflower is sold year round in frozen and fresh form, but thrives in cooler weather.
 Fresh cauliflower is at its peak from late fall to early spring.
-It can be enjoyed in classic white, orange (which has 25 percent more vitamin A), green or purple (which has additional anthocyanins, upping the antioxidant value) varieties.
+It can be enjoyed in classic white, orange (which has 25% more vitamin A), green or purple (which has additional anthocyanins, upping the antioxidant value) varieties.

 If you’re curious about cauliflower nutrition facts, each 1-cup serving offers: